 New tax proposals and changes to Social Security rules can also influence the appropriate financial strategy for using various retirement funds.

 Such considerations can get complex and have significant financial consequences in the future, depending on individual circumstances.
 In such situations a financial professional can talk you through different retirement scenarios for your circumstances, and help you plan accordingly.

+You may wish to consider part-time employment to make ends meet in retirement.
 The first place to start is your current job.
 As an experienced employee, you have a lot of value to offer your company.
 Your employer may be open to having you working part time, or move into a role that’s less demanding or requires fewer hours.
 Some people leave their full-time jobs but continue to work in their field as a contractor or consultant.
 This gives you the freedom to pick and choose how much you want to work.